Bastien Héry: Galway United loan

 On 29 July 2022, League of Ireland First Division side Galway United announced that Héry would be joining on loan from Finn Harps for the remainder of the 2022 season.
 He made his debut 2 days later in a 7–0 win over Bluebell United in the FAI Cup.

+Longford Town

+After 6 months out of the game following his departure from Finn Harps, League of Ireland First Division club Longford Town announced the signing of Héry on 15 July 2023.
+On the same day, he was sent off for a red card offence just 2 minutes after coming on as a substitute for his debut against Kerry.

+Athlone Town

+On 28 December 2024, it was announced that Héry would be joining Longford's midlands rivals Athlone Town ahead of the 2025 season.
+After making 13 appearances in all competitions for the club, it was announced on 22 May 2025 that he had been released along with 4 of his teammates.

 International career

 Bastien Héry has represented the Madagascar national football team.
-He was born in France, and is of Malgasy descent.
+He was born in France, and is of Malagasy descent.
 He is a youth international for France.
 He was called up to represent Madagascar national football team for Africa Cup of Nations qualifiers in March 2020.
 He debuted for Madagascar in a friendly 2–1 loss to Burkina Faso on 11 October 2020.

-Héry won his fourth international cap for Madagascar in a World Cup Qualifier defeat to Tanzania national football team on the 7th of September 2021.
+Héry won his fourth international cap for Madagascar in a World Cup Qualifier defeat to Tanzania national football team on 7 September 2021.

 Personal life

+Bastien Héry was born in Torcy, Paris, to parents from Reunion Island.

+Héry has two children, a daughter and a son.

-In 2021, Bastien Hery appeared in a Street Football film "Un Ballon" created by Peil Star.
+In 2021, Héry appeared in a street football film Un Ballon created by Peil Star.
 The film was shot in East Belfast.